 This build started out as a concrete frame barn.
-As per the Class Q rules introduced in 2014, the client was able to convert their agricultural building into a residential dwelling within permitted development.
+As per the Class Q rules, the client was able to convert their agricultural building into a residential dwelling within permitted development.

 The new barn keeps the overall footprint of the old one and encloses the original concrete frames, which have been kept as a feature.